Become A Workshop Host

 If you said “yes” to all these questions then hosting a seven day comprehensive workshop may be for you.
-Imagine having 20-30 people working on your project for 7 days straight.
+Imagine having 30-40 people working on your project for 7 days straight.
 There is no faster, less expensive or more enjoyable way to get your dream structure built!

 The information on this page may seem overwhelming.
 We are not trying to scare you away from hosting; however, we want you to be clear of what you are signing up for.
 Hosting is most definitely a rewarding experience, but it is not easy.
-It will take proper planning and execution, all of which will be so worth it in the end.
+It will take proper planning and execution, all of which will be MORE THAN WORTH IT in the end.

 Before you read on, please watch this short and fun video which interviews a past workshop host.
 It will help you get a feel for how amazing hosting can be.